OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-12.md

 ## Hebrews 12:29

-for our God is a consuming fire.
+for our God is an all consuming fire.